Lindum Colonia: Planning, infrastructure, trade and religion

-The Roman aqueduct or water supply
+The Roman water supply

 Roman Lincoln had a very sophisticated water supply.
 It was fed by the ‘‘Roaring Meg’’ spring to the North East of the city and then ran parallel with the Nettleham Road towards the N.E corner of the Upper Colonia.
 The ceramic pipes were encased in concrete that provided a waterproof seal and allowed the water to pass through the pipes under pressure.
 The course of the aqueduct had been well known from the start of the 18th century.
 William Stukeley had shown the line of the aqueduct on his plan of Lincoln in 1722.
-The Lincoln antiquary Thomas Sympson had written in the mid 18th century "There must have been some contrivance for raising the water a good deal above its natural level before it would run to Lindum; the spring being evidently lower than the Town: and indeed there are some traces of a Tower, or some such building at the end of the Aquaeduct by the Spring, which one may suppose would have had a reservoir on its Top."
+The Lincoln antiquary Thomas Sympson had written in the mid 18th century, "There must have been some contrivance for raising the water a good deal above its natural level before it would run to Lindum; the spring being evidently lower than the Town: and indeed there are some traces of a Tower, or some such building at the end of the Aquaeduct by the Spring, which one may suppose would have had a reservoir on its Top."
 In 1782 the artist Samuel Hieronymus Grimm drew sections of the sheathed pipe and also where it emerged from the ground at the spring.
 Over the years further lengths of the aqueduct have been uncovered and the base for a watertank fed by the aqueduct discovered just inside the Roman Wall to the east of the Newport Arch.
-This is just to the north of Cottesford Place, where excavations in the 1960s revealed a probable Roma Bathhouse, which could have been supplied with water from this source.
+This is just to the north of Cottesford Place, where excavations in the 1960s revealed a probable Roman Bathhouse, which could have been supplied with water from this source.
 Another pipeline, encased in concrete was found in 1857 by the Greestone Stairs, to the east of the wall, and this pipeline had presumably branched off from the aqueduct and supplied water to the Lower Colonia.
 Thompson calculated that it would be necessary to raise the water about 70 feet at the source at the ‘‘Roaring Meg’’ for there to be sufficient pressure for the water to reach the tank at the East Bight by the Newport Arch.
-This may imply that there was some form of water tower and the Romans may either have used some form of pump to raise the water, or a revolving bucket and chain system.
+This may imply that there was some form of water tower and the Romans may either have used some form of pump or siphon to raise the water, or a revolving bucket and chain system.